The Freedom of Working Remotely

 - Manage your calendar.
 Chunk similar tasks together.
 Schedule your meetings during a block of time.
 Avoid switching back and forth between meetings and tasks.
 Your brain is more effective when you group similar activities together.

 - Schedule breaks.
 Step away from your desk every so often instead of pushing through projects.
-Unless you are “in the zone” take regular breaks.
+Unless you are in the zone take regular breaks.
 Work for 50 minutes and then take a 10 minute break.
 Get up, move around, go outside.
 Then, start another work session.

 - Build a team.
-High quality people around the globe are now working remotely.
+High quality people around the globe now work remotely.
 Some of them may be a perfect match for your team.
 I connected an accounting professional whose business is based in the U.S., with an American CPA who lives in Israel.
 The time zone difference was an advantage.
 The Israeli CPA worked on client taxes while the U.S. business was closed for the night.
 This meant a faster turnaround time during tax season.

 Hold virtual client meetings, even if they live in your region.
 This frees up time that would normally be spent commuting.
 The clients receive a link to meet virtually.
 The remote meeting allows for screen sharing and everything is automatically recorded.

 Follow a few simple steps for highly effective virtual meetings.

 - Prepare your technology.
 For a clear video call reduce the bandwidth.
 Close tabs or save them to quickly open later with an application like OneTab.
 If possible, hardwire your computer to your router for your wifi connection.

 - Enhance the quality.
 An external video camera improves picture quality.
 Audio feedback is distracting.
 Also, the internal microphone on your computer picks up background noise.
 Avoid those annoyances by using your cell phone earbuds.